KissKissBankBank/kitten/README.md

 #### Grunt

-Once the module have been installed, if you use [grunt-contrib-sass](https://github.com/gruntjs/grunt-contrib-sass), you can add `kitten` and its dependencies to Sass load paths:
+Once the module has been installed, if you use [grunt-contrib-sass](https://github.com/gruntjs/grunt-contrib-sass), you can add `kitten` and its dependencies to Sass load paths: